 Thanks for visiting this website!
 Please continue to explore, discuss, and reflect:

 This is a project of the Wisconsin Humanities Council with funding from the National Endowment for the Humanities and the Alumni Circle of the Wisconsin Humanities Council.
+All information on this website, including photos and words, may not be used without persmission.

-Storytellers: Centro Hispano of Dane County worked closely with the WHC, the journalist and the photographer to conceptualize the traveling exhibition and make connections with Latinx immigrants living and working in Wisconsin who were interested in sharing their personal stories.
+Community members who shared their stories: Centro Hispano of Dane County worked closely with the WHC, the journalist and the photographer to conceptualize the traveling exhibition and make connections with Latinx immigrants living and working in Wisconsin who were interested in sharing their personal stories.

 Exhibit Tour Coordinator and Translations: Carmelo Dávila